al35mm/Phalcon-Rocket/README.md

-# Phalcon Rocket App 1.3.1-beta
+# Phalcon Rocket 1.3.1-beta
 ***
 ####A PhalconPHP base app
-Phalcon Rocket App provides PhalconPHP developers with a structured foundation, common features and useful functions to kick start your project.
+Phalcon Rocket provides PhalconPHP developers with a structured foundation, common components and useful functions to kick start a project in PhalconPHP.
 It's a base application that's ready for you to turn into any kind of application you want.
-Phalcon Rocket App is based on Mruz's base app which he no longer seems to be maintaining.
+Phalcon Rocket is based on Mruz's base app which no longer seems to be maintained.
 I have made many changes, improvements and additions so that it better serves my application needs, so I make it available here for anyone else who may find it useful.

 ####[Try The Demo](http://phalcon-rocket.phuct.org/)

-###What is it and what does it do?
-Phalcon Rocket App is not a complete application.
-It provides the structure and a number of components that are commonly required by most web applications, so that your app development can start at a more advanced stage, with out you having to bootstrap and build common components from scratch.
-Common components include things like role based member auth, sign up, login and contact forms and so on.

-Phalcon Rocket App is a multi modular (HMVC) app.
-It uses Semantic UI which I personally think is a lot better than Twitter Bootstrap.
+Phalcon Rocket's common components include things like role based member auth, sign up, login and contact forms and so on.
+It is a multi modular (HMVC) app.
+It uses Semantic UI which I personally like a lot more than Twitter Bootstrap.

+Feel free to contribute to this project.
+The principals of Phalcon Rocket are that it should provide a foundation to develop upon, and that the only components included are those likely to be required in most applications.
+Other more application specific components could be provided as plugins.

 ###Feature Overview